 Anglo-Saxons and Vikings

-Individual Anglo-Saxon kingdoms came into existence in the 6th and 7th centuries, with this area regarded as being on the southern edge of Northumbria initially, before coming under the control of Mercia.
+Eventually, individual Anglo-Saxon kingdoms came into existence in the 6th and 7th centuries, with this area regarded as being on the southern edge of Northumbria initially, before coming under the control of Mercia.

 It is claimed that Æthelflæd, the Lady of the Mercians and daughter of King Alfred the Great, allowed them to settle there on condition that they prevented any warfaring Vikings from setting foot on the peninsula.
 Perhaps unsurprisingly, after they had settled in, these Norwegian Vikings made several unsuccessful attempts to capture Chester. Æthelflæd subsequently continued a project, first started by Alfred, of building fortified settlements, called burhs.
 This included Runcorn in 915, where the fort was established on Castle Rock, overlooking the Mersey at Runcorn Gap, to protect the northern edge of the Mercian kingdom against the Vikings.

-Norwegian Vikings also moved into south west Lancashire although there is no evidence that it was the result of any conflict.
+Norwegian Vikings also moved into South West Lancashire although there is no evidence that it was the result of any conflict.
 The area was very sparsely populated, and perhaps there was enough land to accommodate both Vikings and Anglo-Saxons without too much aggravation.
 Also, there was little in the way of rich monasteries and the like that could be plundered.
 Once again, there are many place names which have Norse origins, including West Derby, Crosby, Ormskirk and Toxteth, while Anglo-Saxon names include Walton, Bootle and Allerton.

 The West Derby Hundred

 The Vikings set up a Wapentake (meeting place / court) at Thingwall, near Knotty Ash.
 This is very roughly the Danelaw equivalent of the Anglo-Saxon Hundred, part of a shire.
-The area of south Lancashire was subsequently to be known as the West Derby Hundred, as West Derby became the administrative centre of the area.
+The area of South Lancashire was subsequently to be known as the West Derby Hundred, as West Derby became the administrative centre of the area.